WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/parking_perception.md

 [parking_perception-3] [WARN] [1662036456.219133588] [parking_perception]: input fps: 29.73, out fps: 29.79
 [parking_perception-3] [WARN] [1662036457.228303881] [parking_perception]: input fps: 29.73, out fps: 29.73
 [parking_perception-3] [WARN] [1662036458.237841548] [parking_perception]: input fps: 29.73, out fps: 29.73
 ```

-**Using single re-injection image**
+**Using single image offline**

-The result of inference reading a local image in the example will be rendered on the image.
+The result of inference reading a local image offline in the example will be rendered on the image.
 On the PC-side browser, you can view the image and algorithm rendering effect by entering http://IP:8000 (IP is the IP address of the Horizon RDK), and open the settings in the upper right corner of the interface.

 ![](./image/box_adv/operation_1.png)